The Real Reason for a Vitamin D Deficiency

 The Role of Liver Health and Bile Production in Vitamin D Absorption

 Bile production doesn't just rely on the liver, though.
 Our gut health also matters.
-A flourishing microbiome is necessary for the production of bile, helping us to gain maximum benefit from either sun exposure or our diet in terms of vitamin D.
+A flourishing microbiome is necessary for the production of bile, helping us gain maximum vitamin D benefit from either sun exposure or our diet.

-If any part of this finely tuned system isn’t working correctly – poor liver function, imbalanced gut bacteria, or gallbladder issues – absorbing sufficient amounts of Vitamin D could become more challenging than you'd think.
+If any part of this finely tuned system isn’t working correctly, absorbing sufficient amounts of vitamin D could become more challenging than you'd think.

 Environmental and Genetic Factors Impacting Vitamin D Absorption